 - Broad Street from Middle Turnpike West to Hilliard Street

 - Tolland Turnpike

 - Keeney Street from Bush Hill Road north

-- Parker Street from Mather Street to East Center Street
+- Parker Street from East Center Street to Mather Street

 - Sheldon Road

 - Woodland Street

 - Woodbridge Street from Parker Street to Weaver Road

 - East Center Street from Goodwin Street to Middle Turnpike East

 - Charter Oak Street

-- Wyllys Street
+- Wyllys Street/Porter Street

+- Autumn Street

+- Bush Hill Road

+- Hilliard Street from Duval Street to Fleming Road

-Although these are priority streets for extensions, such extensions are dependent upon the availability of funds and may not be included during the 2019-2024 planning period.
+Although these are priority streets for extensions, such extensions are dependent upon the availability of funds and may not be included completed during the 20192024-2024-2029 planning period.
 Likewise, other streets may see their sidewalks extended if funding opportunities arise, or if circumstances arise during the planning period that warrant sidewalk extensions on non-priority streets.